BasicWolf/zblog/src/content/articles/2021_10_30_ddd_hexarch_di_python_part_1.rst

 :slug: ddd_hexarch_di_python_part_1
 :categories: Articles
 :tags: architecture, DDD, dependency injection, hexagonal architecture, programming, python,
-:date: 2021-06-11 12:00
+:date: 2021-10-30 22:30
-:summary: Does the article title sounds like a dark magic spell?
-I assure you, it is all safe, as long as you know how to treat it.
-Welcome to this small series of advanced articles which covers principles of Hexagonal architecture in Python and Django application design.
+:summary: Welcome to a small series of articles which cover
-:status: draft
+          crumbs of Domain-Driven Design, principles of Hexagonal architecture, talks of Dependency Injection and applies these all to Django application design.

 Time flies awfully fast!
 Two and a half years ago I left the world of Django and found myself in the